lsst/dp1_lsst_io/docs/tutorials/portal/105/portal-105-1.rst

     :alt: The Results tab after a query has been executed

     Figure 1: The results of the query above, which defaults to a screens split three ways:
-* an image associated with the first entry in the tabular data below at upper left
+* an image associated with the first entry in the tabular data below at upper left,
-* default plot at upper right (corresponding to the first two columns , and the tabular data below.
+* default plot at upper right (corresponding to the first two columns in the table,
+* the tabular data below.

+**4.